AugustinasKaz/map-app/README.md

 ## Structure

 `./react-map/src/components` - all functional and class based components
 <br /><br />
 `./react-map/src/static` - contains SASS and CSS files
 <br /><br />
-`./react-map/src/static/media` - png files that are used in application
+`./react-map/src/components/icons` - default/customized Material-UI icons used in application
 <br /><br />
 `./react-map/src/components/buttonsComponents` - all components that are used in menu buttons
 <br /><br />